elfontan/2HDM_interpretation/HIGLU/README.txt

 Then edit the makefile and include the correct path.

-- To run HIGLU, settings can be changed in the higlu.in configuration file.
+2) To run HIGLU, settings can be changed in the higlu.in configuration file.
 Then:
    ```
    make
    ./run
    ```

+3) Documentation:

-- HIGLU Documentation
+HIGLU
 http://tiger.web.psi.ch/higlu/
 https://arxiv.org/abs/hep-ph/9610350

-- HDECAY Documentation
+HDECAY
 https://arxiv.org/pdf/hep-ph/9704448.pdf
 https://arxiv.org/pdf/1810.00768.pdf